 You probably know a service dog when you see one — they’re usually wearing harnesses or vests, signifying that they’re working.
 These pups are trained to help people with medical conditions perform everyday tasks.

 Knowing how much service dogs benefit their people, it’s no surprise that a lot of work goes into becoming one.
-We spoke to Dr. Kwane Stewart, a veterinarian and member of Fetch by The Dodo’s Advisory Board, to understand more about these incredible pups.
+We spoke to Dr. Kwane Stewart, a veterinarian and member of Fetch’s Advisory Board, to understand more about these incredible pups.

 We’ve realized the potential is almost unlimited.
 From assisting with vision or hearing impairment to sensing low blood sugar for people with diabetes, alerting a parent of an eminent seizure, assisting with obsessive-compulsive disorders, turning on lights or pulling wheelchairs.
 Dogs are simply amazing!